Islamic and Modern Middle Eastern Studies

 With the approval of his/her advisor and the Counselor, a student may choose a minor field in the Ancient section of NELC, or outside the Department, if relevant to his or her research interests; for example, Syriac Literature; Coptic Literature; Byzantine History; Medieval European History; Modern European History; West African History; British Imperial History; Sociology of Religion; Zoroastrianism; History of Religions Methodology; generally, any relevant Humanities or Social Sciences fields.

 The Islamic History and Civilization Exam, which essentially constitutes a required second minor field exam for all students, will be an oral examination conducted by three (or more) NELC faculty and lasting no more than two hours.
 The purpose of the examination is to ensure that the student has a broad, general grasp of the history and civilization of the Near East from the rise of Islam until the present.
-The faculty of the Islamic/Modern fields will prepare a basic reading list to guide students in preparing for this examination; students should receive this list at matriculation and should expect to be familiar with the works on this reading list.
+The faculty of the Islamic/Modern fields will prepare a basic reading list to guide students in preparing for this examination; students should confer with their examiners on the contents of this reading list.